 These passages of Jesus’ teachings are key to understanding Paul’s writings.
 As a faithful apostle he would not have contradicted Jesus by abolishing God’s commands or teaching people to break the law.
 Rather, Paul’s writings expand on how we relate to God’s laws as spirit-led Christians.

 In the Old Testament, God promised a new kind of covenant relationship with His people, one where the Law would be written in their minds and hearts instead of imposed from the outside (Jer.
 31:33).
 That happened when Jesus came as the Messiah (Heb.
 8).
-So now we have Paul — a rabbi who was once a Pharisee and now follows Jesus (Phil.
-3:4-6) — teaching how we relate to God’s law under the New Covenant.
-He teaches it’s not so much about “do”s and “don’t”s, but about inward transformation that makes us spiritual like God instead of fleshy.
+So now we come to Paul — a rabbi who was once a Pharisee and became a faithful follower of Jesus (Phil.
+3:4-6).
+Paul teaches how we should relate to God’s law under the New Covenant.
+He teaches that it’s not so much about “do”s and “don’t”s, but about inward transformation that makes us spiritual like God instead of fleshy.

 Aligning The Inner Man With Christ

-In dying with Christ, we also died to the old law and are now joined to the Lawgiver “so that we serve in newness of the spirit, and not in oldness of the letter” (Rom.
+In dying with Christ, we also died to the condemnation from sinning/breaking the law and we are now joined to the Lawgiver in a New Covenant marriage “so that we serve in newness of the spirit, and not in oldness of the letter” (Rom.
 7:1-6).
 There’s a struggle inside us about how we relate to the law that only Jesus can reconcile.
 “The law indeed is holy, and the commandment holy, and righteous, and good” (Rom.
 7:12).
 It is also “spiritual, but I am fleshly, sold under sin” (Rom.
 7:14).
 We want to do what God says but wrestle with human inability to be good.

 Jesus makes it possible for our inner man, which hopefully agrees with God’s law as Paul did, to live in alignment with Him even though we fall short of God’s perfect standard.
 We rejoice with God’s law and walk in the spirit, free from the fear that came with not measuring up under the old covenant.
 There’s no condemnation now because in Christ, we walk not after the flesh but in the spirit (Rom.
 8:1-14).